CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 3.md

     - Enter the email addresses of students or collaborators.

 - **Set Permissions:**
     - Specify permissions (e.g., "Edit" or "View only").
-Include a message if needed and click "Send."
+Include a message if needed and click "Send".

 ### Task 1.6: Explore Version History (Optional)